 The Graphics & Imaging laboratory (GIlab) is a research group of the University of Girona (with code GRCT0081) and all researchers of the GIlab are from the Computer Science, Applied Mathematics and Statistics Department at the same university.
-The GIlab is a member of the Institute of Informatics and Applications (Institut d’Informàtica i Aplicacions, IIiA), the UdiGital Multimedia Laboratory and the SECIVI (Sociedad Española para las Ciencias del Videojuego).
-GIlab is a recognized and funded research group of the Generalitat de Catalunya, with code 2014SGR1232.
+The GIlab is a member of the Institute of Informatics and Applications (Institut d’Informàtica i Aplicacions, IIiA, and the SECIVI (Sociedad Española para las Ciencias del Videojuego).
+GIlab is a recognized research group of the Generalitat de Catalunya, with code 2021SGR00622.

 Members of GIlab group, established in 2007, began already in 1992 the computer graphics research at the Universitat de Girona with the study of the application of integral geometry and Monte Carlo techniques to image synthesis and the study of scientific visualization techniques.
 Basic tools have been enlarged to include powerful information theory concepts and techniques.

-GIlab’s research lines are: Videogames, Global illumination, Medical imaging, Scientific visualization, Viewpoint selection and Shape recognition, and Computational aesthetics, and e-learning.
-We want to stress the technology transfer capacity of our group, with collaborations with industrial partners as AIJU, Brainstorm, T-Systems Iberia, Digital Legends, Infowerk, Saber Interactive, GiDoc, IDI and IRTA.
+GIlab’s research lines are: image and video processing, videogames, learning environments, scientific visualization, and apatial and spatio-temporal data processing.
+We want to stress the technology transfer capacity of our group, with collaborations with industrial partners.

 Starviewer is a user-friendly diagnosis application.
 Thanks to its versatility, it is able to combine, in the same environment, the day to day diagnosis interface with a more specific research application.
 The platform is the result of combining research knowledge of Graphics and Imaging laboratory technicians, from the University of Girona, with the experience of the radiologists from Institut de Diagnòstic per la Imatge, a prestigious imaging institute located in the main catalan public hospitals.
 Starviewer integrates in the same environment basic and advanced image analysis techniques to assist radiologists in diagnosis.
 The modular design of the platform supports the integration of new funcionalities designed to diagnose any kind of patology.
 Starviewer is a cross-platform application available both on Windows and GNU/Linux OS.
 It supports DICOM standard and IHE profiles.